 They have now renamed the Dandenong Ranges Botanic garden, in keeping with the broad range of species on site.
 The gardens are managed by Parks Victoria and are free to visit.

-Enjoy cherry blossom in Melbourne well into October
+Enjoy cherry blossom in Melbourne in October

 Whilst September is the peak time to enjoy cherry blossom flowers in Australia, a Dandenong ranges day tour is just what you need if you are visiting Melbourne in October.